 House or Flat Buyer’s Report A more thorough survey than the simple valuation carried out on the property by the lender.
 If your lender does not offer this as an alternative to the basic valuation, you can negotiate with the surveyor carrying out the valuation for the fuller inspection and this may cost you less than a separate inspection.

 Housing Association A body of trustees or company that is established for the purposes of providing, building, improving or managing, or facilitating, or encouraging the construction or improvement of, housing accommodation.
 It does not trade for profit.
 Anyone wanting help with housing puts his or her name down on the housing association list which acts in the same manner as council house lists.

-IFA Independent financial advisor is an advisor who has no affiliation with other financial companies.
+IFA Independent financial adviser is an adviser who has no affiliation with other financial companies.
 Illustration An illustration gives you an example of the monthly cost of a mortgage and other expenses associated with the loan such as set-up costs.

 Impaired Credit If you have an impaired credit record you will usually need a sub-prime mortgage charged at a higher interest rate than standard.

-Income Protection (Also known as Permanent Health Insurance (PHI) Income protection provides long-term protection for an agreed sum if you are unable to make payments on an outstanding agreement, such as a mortgage or other bills.
-Read about income protection in our insurance section.
+Income Protection Income protection provides long-term protection for an agreed sum if you are unable to make payments on an outstanding agreement, such as a mortgage or other bills.

 Individual Saving Accounts (ISA) A tax-efficient plan launched in April 1999.
 Permits investment in stocks and shares or cash deposits.
 Inflation Increase in earnings or prices, which change in accordance with price inflation, and the national average earnings.